ccelest1/interview/Prep/Prep.md

   - After that approval process, our determination of what stat to be calculated is then inputted by the user via a Fastapi frontend and then we use match-case python blocks in order to return the correct desired data [ mean, percentiles, median ]  for the provided site number
   - Percentiles in particular was interesting
-    - We used a package (that had to be streamlined in its required dependencies) called HYSWAP (Hydrologic Suraface Water Analysis Package) that is used in manipulation and visualization of USGS Water Data
+    - We used a package (that had to be streamlined in its required dependencies) called HYSWAP (Hydrologic Surface Water Analysis Package) that is used in manipulation and visualization of USGS Water Data
     - HYSWAP has both Variable, Fixed, and Variable Moving Window percentiles to be returned (Variables -> computed with flow obs for particular day, fixed -> computer with flow obs in recorded period, Moving Window -> Understand how a particular time period ranks compared to other times of year in history)

  - Perform filtration of data [ approved, estimated ] -> convert these filtered dictionaries into a dataframe -> dataframe is fed into desired percentile methods desired by user -> return percentiles and other desired data (median, mode, etc.)